 « Return to Broward County Theft Defense Hub

-Broward Petit Theft Defense
+Petit Theft Defense in Broward County (F.S.
+812.014)

 A petit theft arrest in Broward County can feel minor — especially if you were handed a yellow Notice to Appear instead of handcuffs.
 Do not let that fool you.
 The Broward County State Attorney's Office treats petit theft as a crime of dishonesty, and a conviction creates a permanent mark on your background check that can cost you your job, your professional license, and your reputation.